faceofloveblog/faceofloveblog.github.io/_posts/2015-11-21-no-longer-slaves.md

     Chorus

-    I.m no longer a slave to fear
+    I'm no longer a slave to fear
     I am a child of God

     Verse 2